swisscatplus/catplus-docs/tutorials/converter.md

 }
 ```

 The rename fields match the name of the key in the JSON files.
 The struct allows to parse the JSON into Rust objects.
-To every struct, we couple an InsertIntoGraph function, which does just that.
+To every struct, we couple an InsertIntoGraph function, which then parses the Rust struct into triples that are added to the rdf graph.

 ```rust
 impl InsertIntoGraph for DeviceDocument {